rcsglobals/rcsglobals/README.md

-- 👋 Hi, I’m @rcsglobals
+- 👋 Hi, We are @rcsglobals
-- 👀 I’m interested in Development in ASP.net Core , python
+- 👀 we are interested in Development in ASP.net Core , python
-- 🌱 I’m currently learning Power Bi and AI
+- 🌱 We are currently learning Power Bi and AI
-- 💞️ I’m looking to collaborate on ASP.net with Power Bi
+- 💞️ We are looking to collaborate on ASP.net with Power Bi
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...